arujthecurator/OnlineRetailRecommendationSystem/README.md

 ##### DiscountConsumer:
 1. This consumer takes the messages from the orders-topic, waits till all the messages for the respective invoice is consumed and aggregates them and apply some discount.
 2. Run the DiscountConsumer.scala file.
-2. Post execution, we should be able to see single message for each invoice, with mutliple stockCode in it.
-This explains that the orderItems as aggregated to 1 single order.
+2. After execution, we should be able to see single message for each invoice, with mutliple stockCode in it.
+This explains that the orderItems as aggregated to one single order.

 ##### RecommandationConsumer:
-1. This consumer takes the messages continuously, based the items added in the cart, program recommand the most frequently bought items with it to the customer.
+1. This consumer takes the messages continuously and based on the items added in the cart, the consumer recommends the most frequently bought items with it to the customer.
 2. Run the RecommandationConsumer.scala.
-3. Post execution, this program calls gps method in ML.scala file, which records the most frequently bought items mapping and stores them to result.log file.
+3. After execution, this program calls gps method in ML.scala file, which records the most frequently bought items mapping and stores them to result.log file.
-4. Once the grouping of items saved to result.log file, the program continuously consumes the messages from orders-topic and based the items consumed, it recommands the items to customer.
-We should be able to see the same in the console log.
+4. Once the grouping of items are saved to result.log file, the program continuously consumes the messages from orders-topic and based on the items consumed, it recommends the items to customer.
+We should be able to see these results in the console log.